CiTroNaK/redocly-cli-github-action/README.md

 ### `args`

-The arguments to be provided to the `redocly` cli command.
+The arguments to be provided to the `redocly/cli` cli command.
-By default this is empty so that `redocly` cli will print a note about its correct usage.
+By default this is empty so that `redocly/cli` cli will print a note about its correct usage.

 ## :bulb: Quick Start